akosarch/stateful-grid/grid_component.framerfx/README.md

 To render the text from your `options` or `JSON` inside your design component you should use a special template sign `$` in a text.
 While using `JSON` it's also required to name your texts accordingly.

 For example, if we're making the tracklist for some music band (eg. Pantera), we probably would have the `name`, `album` in our `JSON` data.
+So to render that data in our design component we should use the following design component structure.

 ```json
 {
 "default": [